 In September 2021, we launched our Green Finance Framework in order to further integrate the circularity at the heart of our business model into our funding strategy, alongside our sustainability-linked €1,350 million Revolving Credit Facility and €330 million Securitisation Facilities.
+We updated our Green Finance Framework in March 2024.

 The allocations made under our Eligible Asset categories support UN Sustainable Development Goal 12 - 'Responsible production and consumption' and Goal 15 - 'Life on land', and the goals of the Paris Agreement.
-In September 2021, we issued our inaugural green bond of \leq 1,000 million, which was allocated to refinancing our portfolio of Eligible Assets which totalled \leq 2,733 million at 31 December 2022.
+In September 2021, we issued our inaugural green bond of €1,000 million, which was allocated to refinancing our portfolio of Eligible Assets which totalled €3,164 million at 31 December 2023.

-Significant Contribution
+Contribution